1871fotc/fotc/docs/cemetery/finding-graves.md

 ## Markers

 Markers can be seen on, or embedded into, graves.
 They represent a person buried in the grave.
 There is no simple way to link a marker, the person it represents, and the grave location.
+A historic Portion Book maps some markers to people and their grave.

 ![Markers embedded into a grave](../assets/many-markers.jpg){ width="100%" }